BenCookie95/suite-users/tech-specs/activity-and-insights-widgets/top-channels.md

 ## Algorithm

 ### Query exploration
+There is a column in the channel table that contains the total message count but unfortunately it includes bot messages.

 #### Top 5 channels in a team
 This query will filter all public channels in a team along with private channels that a user is a member of.
+It will exclude system messages and bot messages in order to get a true count of user messages.
 ```
 SELECT p.channelid, count(p.id) AS post_count
 FROM posts p